-Congenital heart defects are abnormalities in the heart’s structure that have been present since birth.
-These defects can involve the valves within the heart, the interior walls of the heart, or the veins and arteries associated with heart.
-There are two to three million adults and children living with congenital heart defects.
-The congenital heart disease program at UC San Diego Health System is led by Daniel Blanchard, MD.
+Congenital heart defects are abnormalities in the heart's structure that have been present since birth.
+These defects can involve the valves within the heart, the interior walls of the heart, or the veins and arteries associated with the heart.

 Types of congenital heart defects include: